-Examining the encoding times in Table II, clearly ZIP is the fastest, BZIP2 is about 3 times slower than ZIP, and Block C4 about 200 times slower than BZIP2.
-All runtimes are reported for an Athlon64 3200+ Windows XP desktop with 1 GB of memory.
+Examining the encoding times in Table 2, clearly ZIP is the fastest, BZIP2 is about three times slower than ZIP, and Block C4 about 200 times slower than BZIP2.
+All run times are reported for an Athlon64 3200+ Windows XP desktop with 1 GB of memory.
 BlockC4 is implemented in C# language.
 ZIP and BZIP2 are commercially available software, written and optimized in C code.

 Part of the reason that Block C4 is so much slower is the inherent complexity of the Copy/Context prediction segmentation code, and another part is the lack of code optimization.
-All 3 algorithms have fairly stable and predictable runtimes which are independent of the layer.
-This is a significant advantage over the layer dependent and extremely long runtimes of C4 we have seen previously [34].
+All three algorithms have fairly stable and predictable run times that are independent of the layer.
+This is a significant advantage over the layer-dependent and extremely long runtimes of C4 seen previously.5

 It is also worth noting that each of the 116,328 blocks are independently compressed and decompressed, which supports the highly parallel decoder implementation.
-Similarly, the total compression runtime can be reduced by parallelizing the run using multiple CPUs and dividing the blocks evenly between CPUs.
+Similarly, the total compression run time can be reduced by parallelizing the run using multiple CPUs and dividing the blocks evenly between CPUs.

 Examining decoding times, ZIP is again the fastest, but here Block C4 is faster than BZIP2 by a factor of 2.
-Considering Block C4's decode buffer requirement is 2 orders of magnitude less than BZIP2, it is clearly the best choice for hardware implementation.
-Block C4 is a highly asymmetric algorithm in terms of encoder vs. decoder complexity because segmentation is not required by the decoder, and consequently, its decoding speed is about 800 times faster than its encoding speed.
+Considering Block C4's decode buffer requirement is two orders of magnitude less than BZIP2, it is clearly the best choice for hardware implementation.
+Block C4 is a highly asymmetric algorithm in terms of encoder versus decoder